 The Walking/Running Relay

-This relay consists of 6 – 25 km sections, however as biking is usually faster than walking the Biking Relay only requires a minimum of 2 team members.
-Teams can be more than 2 members as several team members can bike any given section as long as someone from your team bikes each section.
-All team members will have the opportunity to bike from the Tuk Welcome sign to the Arctic Ocean Point (7 kms) to complete their TREK2TUK4KIDS.
+Hosted by the Inuvik Cycling Club, this relay consists of six 25 KM sections, however as biking is usually faster than walking the Biking Relay only requires a minimum of 2 team members.
+Have more than 6 team members?
+Several team members can bike any given section, as long as someone from your team bikes each section.
+All team members will have the opportunity to bike from the Tuktoyaktuk Welcome sign to the Arctic Ocean Point (7 KM) to complete their TREK2TUK4KIDS.
 Participants can register as a team or register as an individual wanting to join a Team.

-Support will be provided for both relays at the beginning and end of each 25 km section and a shuttle will drop participants off at their start and return participants from Tuk.
+Support will be provided for both relays at the beginning and end of each 25 KM section and a shuttle will drop participants off at their start and return participants from Tuktoyaktuk.

-The Ultra-Marathon Run is for the entire 150 kms of the Inuvik Tuk Highway.
-To ensure the run is complete by late afternoon on the 29th May for the Finale Feast in Tuk the ultra-marathon runners will begin their run at 3 am on Saturday, 29th May.
+The Ultra-Marathon Run is for the entire 150 KM of the Inuvik Tuktoyaktuk Highway.
+To ensure the run is complete by late afternoon on the June 2nd, in time for the Finale Feast in Tuktoyaktuk, the ultra-marathon runners begin their run at 3 am on June 3rd.
 Runners must carry whatever water or food needed to complete the entire run.
 Support will be available to begin the ultra-marathon and during the run.
 Shuttle service will bring runners to the beginning of the run and provide a shuttle service back to Inuvik from Tuk.

-The Grand Fondo is for the entire 150 km of gravel road known as the Inuvik Tuk Highway.
-Bikers will begin the Grand Fondo at 7:30 am, Saturday 29 May and be finished by 5 pm in Tuk.
+Cyclists choosing to register for the Grand Fondo must complete the entire 150 KM of gravel road known as the Inuvik Tuktoyaktuk Highway.
+Cyclists will begin the Grand Fondo at 7:30 am, Saturday June 3rd and be finished by 5 pm in Tuktoyaktuk.

 To register for any of the TREK2TUK4KIDS events please click the Register button below.

-• East 3 School and Mangilaluk School Trekkers do a 1 – 10 km Trek – 1-4 pm
+East 3 School and Mangilaluk School Trekkers road event

-• Ultra-Marathon Runners start at 3 am.
-Shuttle pick up at 2:45 at hotels.
+Ultra-Marathon Runners start at 3 am.
+Pick up at 2:45 at hotels.

-• 4 pm all remaining Trekkers on the ITH are picked up and brought to Tuk to complete the last 2 km of the
+4:00 pm all remaining Trekkers on the ITH are brought to Tuk to complete the last 2 KM of the

 Trek to the Arctic Ocean at The Point in Tuk.

-• 6 pm – Grand Finale Feast at Mangilaluk School
+6:00 pm – Grand Finale Dinner at Mangilaluk School

-• Free day for sightseeing, tours, relaxing and treating sore muscles and feet…….
+If extending - Free day for sightseeing, tours, relaxing and treating sore muscles and feet

-A – Ensures you are spot in the event you register for, airport pick up if required, registration package and Town Tour, Welcome Feast Friday evening, Saturday morning breakfast and shuttle to your Trek start location, support during the Trek at 25 km intervals, shuttle to Tuk for all Trekkers, Grand Finale Feast and Cultural Celebration in Tuk and shuttle back to Inuvik.
-All Trekkers also get a TREK2TUK4KIDS t-shirt and completion certificate at the Grand Finale Feast and have a chance for other prizes!!!
+A 1 – Secures participation in the event you register for, Welcome Dinner Friday evening, Saturday shuttle transportation to your trek start location, support during the trek along the ITH, shuttle to Tuktoyaktuk for all trekkers, Grand Finale Dinner and Cultural Celebration in Tuktoyaktuk, and shuttle back to Inuvik.

-A – There is no maximum number of Trekkers on a relay team.
+A 2 – There is no maximum number of Trekkers on a relay team.
 Each Trekker needs to register and identify what team they are on.
-Walking Trekkers must have a Trekker for each section of the relay (minimum 6 Trekkers) and Biking Relay Trekkers need a minimum of 2 bikers.
+Walking Trekkers must have a Trekker for each section of the relay (minimum 6 trekkers) and Cycling Relay trekkers need a minimum of 2 riders.